tomato414941/search-engine/README.md

 ## Future Plans

-- Add support for different content types (e.g., PDFs)
+1. Search Functionality Improvements:
-- Implement a more sophisticated ranking algorithm
+   - Implement a more sophisticated ranking algorithm (e.g., TF-IDF, PageRank)
-- Add support for phrase searches and boolean operators
+   - Add support for phrase searches and boolean operators (AND, OR, NOT)
+   - Implement fuzzy matching for typo tolerance
+   - Add support for wildcards in search queries
+   - Implement semantic search capabilities

+2. Crawler Enhancements:
+   - Add support for different content types (e.g., PDFs, DOCs)
+   - Implement a distributed crawling system for better scalability
+   - Add support for sitemaps to improve crawling efficiency
+   - Implement adaptive crawling frequencies based on page update patterns

+3. User Interface and Experience:
    - Implement pagination for search results
    - Develop a more advanced snippet generation algorithm
+   - Add filters for search results (e.g., by date, content type)
+   - Implement an auto-suggest feature for search queries
+   - Create a more visually appealing and responsive web interface

+4. Data Management and Persistence:
    - Add data persistence to store crawled pages and index
+   - Implement a caching system for frequently accessed pages or search results
+   - Develop a system for incremental updates to the index

+5. Performance Optimization:
+   - Optimize the indexing process for faster updates
+   - Implement query result caching
+   - Optimize memory usage for large-scale indexing

+6. Analytics and Monitoring:
+   - Implement logging and monitoring for crawler and search performance
+   - Add analytics for popular search terms and user behavior

+7. Advanced Features:
+   - Implement image search capabilities
+   - Add support for multiple languages
+   - Develop a simple recommendation system based on search history

+8. API and Integration:
+   - Expand the API to allow for more customized searches
+   - Develop plugins for popular platforms to integrate your search engine

+9. Security and Privacy:
+   - Implement secure searching (HTTPS)
+   - Add user authentication for personalized results
+   - Develop privacy controls for indexed content

 We welcome contributions and suggestions for additional features!